-Week 3 (January 27): The Case of Transplant Ethics
+Week 4 (September 26): The Case of Transplant Ethics

-- Ancy SCHEPER-HUGHES, "The Last Commodity: Post-Human Ethics and the Global Traffic in 'Fresh Organs."
-In Global Assemblages: Technology, Politics, and Ethics as Anthropological Problems. - Anthropology."
+- Anthropological Problems.
+"The Last Commodity: Post-Human Ethics and the Global Traffic in 'Fresh Organs."
+In Global Assemblages: Technology, Politics, and Ethics as Anthropological Problems. - Mancy SCHEPER-HUGHES, "The Primacy of the Ethical: Propositions for a Militant Anthropology."
 Current Anthropology.
 (Read pp. 409-420, and Aihwa Ong's response, pp. 428-430.) - Dirty Pretty Things (2003) (Please watch the entire film either this week or Week 5 on your own time.
 The University Library has a DVD copy.)